Cornbread and Cornflakes

 - 1 cup fresh parsley, chopped

-- 4 cups turkey drippings or turkey stock (chicken stock can be substituted or supplemented)
+- 3 cups turkey drippings or turkey stock (chicken or turkey stock can be substituted or supplemented)

 - Prepare cornbread and biscuits according to the recipe.
 Crumble or slice the cornbread into medium-sized chunks.
 Measure out the Cornbread/Biscuits/Corn Flakes in a huge mixing bowl and reserve.